pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As you can see, while there is some overlap, the paths, even within domains, are very idiosyncratic.
 People are particular about which tools they want to use, and often there is more than one path to take---more than one tool that can be used to get a job done.
-Thinking about it now, certain tools may even be used to gain a competitive advantage.
+Certain tools might even be used to gain a competitive advantage.

 Here are a few other thoughts that emerged from the exercise: